audacity/audacity-support/nyquist-plugins/effect-plugins/amplify-mix-and-pan-effects.md

 * Vocal Removal
 * [Mid-Side](http://en.wikipedia.org/wiki/Microphone\_practice#M.2FS\_technique:\_Mid.2FSide\_stereophony) decoding.

-The plug-in has 15 presets for the above and similar tasks.
+The plugin has 15 presets for the above and similar tasks.
 If the presets are not used, custom values for the mix of original left and right channel in the left and right outputs can be entered in the parameters as listed below.
 All values are percentages with a possible range of -100% to +100% and all default to zero value.

 <-- LEFT CHANNEL OUTPUT -->